RezwanHassanKhan/RezwanHassanKhan/README.md

 <h1>Hi, I'm Rezwan! <br/><a href="https://github.com/RezwanHassanKhan">Programmer</a>, <a href="https://www.linkedin.com/in/mdrezwankhan">Cybersecurity Professional</a></h1>

-- 🔭 New Graduate with 1 year as Data Science and Automation Engineer Intern at Micro Focus..
+- 🔭 MSc in Computer Science with 1 year as Data Science and Automation Engineer Intern at Micro Focus..
 - 🌱 ML Researcher at Ericsson: Created ETL pipelines for fault detection in microservices.
 - 👯 Knowledge of data structures, algorithms, programming, testing, scripting, and software engineering.
 - 🤔 Experienced in cross-functional teams, managing software development, and Agile methodologies.